pygos/init/docs/defconfig.md

  * agetty - A parameterizeable, respawn type `agetty` service.
 The first parameter is the terminal device that the getty should run on.
+ * consolefont - If enabled, run once before sysinit.
+Sets the console font to the first parameter.
  * dhcpcdmaster - If one or more network interfaces should be configured using dhcpcd, this service starts a central `dhcpcd` master instance.
  * dhcpcd - A parameterizeable single shot service that signals the `dhcpcd`